GPTHuman AI Humanizer Review 2026: Feature, Pricing & Comparison

 5. GPTHuman AI Pricing Plan

 GPTHuman AI has Free, Starter, Plus, and Unlimited plans.
-The free tier is limited to 300 words total.
-Starter and Plus have monthly caps as well as per-output limits, while Unlimited reduces the monthly cap for many users but still keeps per-output limits and abuse guardrails.
+The free tier gives users 300 words of Humanizer output, but it should be treated as a login-required short trial rather than a practical free workflow.
+Starter and Plus have monthly caps as well as per-output limits, while the Unlimited plan reduces the monthly-cap concern but still keeps per-output limits and abuse guardrails.

 In reality, the main cost is not the money but the limits being enforced while you are editing.
 If you are working on long documents, you will want to raise the limits.